ai-cam/ai-cam.github.io/_people/anne-ferguson-smith.md

 job_title: Arthur Balfour Professor of Genetics; Pro-Vice-Chancellor for Research
 image: /assets/uploads/Ferguson-Smith_Anne.jpg
 webpage: https://www.gen.cam.ac.uk/directory/anne-ferguson-smith
-biography: 'Professor Anne Ferguson-Smith is the current Pro-Vice-Chancellor for Research and the Arthur Balfour Professor of Genetics at the University of Cambridge.
+biography: 'Professor Anne Ferguson-Smith was Pro-Vice-Chancellor for Research when ai@cam launched.
+Currently she is Chief Executive of the BBSRC.
+She is the Arthur Balfour Professor of Genetics at the University of Cambridge.
 Formally, she was the University’s Head of the Department of Genetics until December 2020.
   She is a mammalian developmental geneticist and epigeneticist.
 An expert on genomic imprinting, her team studies the epigenetic control of genome function with particular